-Child support can be a contentious area in divorce and family law that can continue to be an issue for years to come.
+Child support can be a contentious area in divorce, paternity cases and family law that can continue to be an issue for years to come.
 Our child support attorneys at Martin & Wagner, P.A., offer realistic solutions based on your unique situation and the child support guidelines set forth by Minnesota law.
-We help you understand how child support is calcuated and we work hard to ensure the best possible result for your case.
+We help you understand how child support is calculated and we work hard to ensure the best possible result for your case.

 There are 3 parts to child support.

-**Child support DOES NOT include sports and extracurricular activities!
+** Basic Child support DOES NOT specifically include sports and extracurricular activities!

 Minnesota child support guidelines utilize the income-based formula to calculate child support.
-The guidelines consider several factors that affect child support, including: how many minor children are involved, each parent’s gross income, the number of non-joint children in either home, the cost of medical and dental insurance for your children, the cost of child care (if any) for your children, and the amount of parenting time for each parent.
-In addition to child support, the income-based formula allocates a percentage of income for child support purposes (PICS) to be used when determining each parent’s portion of out-of-pocket costs for medical, dental, etc. expenses.
+The guidelines consider several factors that affect child support, including: how many minor children are involved, each parent’s gross income, the number of non-joint children in either home, the cost of medical and dental insurance for your children, the cost of child care (if any) for your children, and the amount of parenting time for each parent (except now we count overnights instead of using parenting time ranges).
+In addition to child support, the income-based formula allocates a percentage of income for child support purposes (PICS) to be used when determining each parent’s portion of out-of-pocket costs for medical, dental, vision, orthodontia, etc. expenses.

 We work closely with you to help you understand how each of the guideline factors effect the formula for your situation.
 We feel it is most important that you have a clear understanding of what you will be either paying or receiving to care for your children.

 Every situation is different and the new law decreases current child support for some parents, increases it for others and has little to no effect on some cases.

 If your change in circumstances (or applying the new law) would increase or decrease your child support by 20% and $75.00 per month, you can request a child support modification.
 Please feel free to contact our office to find out how to change the child support you pay, or the child support you receive.